aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a DOTX file to XLSB format is a common requirement for Python developers.
+DOTX is a Microsoft Word template file format, which is used to create documents with a consistent look and feel.
+XLSB is a binary file format used by Microsoft Excel for storing spreadsheet data.
+Converting a DOTX file to XLSB format allows the user to access the data in the DOTX file in a spreadsheet format.

+<h2>How Aspose.Total Helps for DOTX to XLSB Conversion</h2>
-For a Python developer, who is trying to add a DOTX to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help automate the conversion process from DOTX to XLSB.
+It is a full package of various APIs dealing with different file formats.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process allows the user to access the data in the DOTX file in a spreadsheet format.

+Aspose.Total for Python via .NET API is a powerful tool for Python developers who need to convert DOTX files to XLSB format.
+It is a comprehensive package of APIs that can help automate the conversion process.
+It is easy to use and provides a reliable solution for converting DOTX files to XLSB format.

 {{% /blocks/products/pf/feature-page-summary %}}